MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ## Choosing the filesystem

-Volumes can use NTFS or the new [Resilient File System (ReFS)](../refs/refs-overview.md).
+We recommend using the new [Resilient File System (ReFS)](../refs/refs-overview.md) for Storage Spaces Direct.

 ReFS is the premier filesystem purpose-built for virtualization and offers many advantages, including dramatic performance accelerations and built-in protection against data corruption.
-However, it does not yet support certain features such as data deduplication.
-For more information, see the list of [functionality supported in ReFS](../refs/refs-overview.md#functionality).
+However, it does not yet support certain features, such as data deduplication.

-We recommend using ReFS for Storage Spaces Direct if you can.
-If your workload needs a feature which ReFS does not yet support, such as data deduplication, use NTFS.
+If your workload requires a feature that ReFS doesn't support yet, you can use NTFS instead.

    >[!TIP]
    > Volumes with different filesystems can coexist in the same cluster.